GMOs: Benefits, Risks & Why We Avoid Them

 Avoid processed foods, as 80% of processed foods in the U.S. contain GMOs.

-Buy organic (the organic certification process does not allow GM ingredients).
+Buy organic—the organic certification process does not allow GM ingredients (and there are many other benefits of eating organic too!).

 In particular, choose organic corn, soy, canola and sugar products (these are the highest risk crops, and also present in a wide range of processed food products).